Type 2 image structure, one load region and non-contiguous execution regions

 This approach is used, for example, for ROM-based embedded systems, where RW data is copied from ROM to RAM at startup.
-The following figure shows the load and execution view for a Type 2 image without execute-only (XO) code:
+The following figure shows the load and execution view for a Type 2 image:

 Use the following command for images of this type:

 armlink --cpu=8-A.32 --ro_base 0x0 --rw_base 0xA000

 In the load view, the single load region consists of the RO and RW output sections placed consecutively, for example, in ROM.
 Here, the RO region is a root region, and the RW region is non-root.
 The ZI output section does not exist at load time.
 It is created at runtime.

 In the execution view, the first execution region contains the RO output section and the second execution region contains the RW and ZI output sections.

 The execution address of the region containing the RO output section is the same as its load address, so the RO output section does not have to be moved.
 That is, it is a root region.

 The execution address of the region containing the RW output section is different from its load address, so the RW output section is moved from its load address (from the single load region) to its execution address (into the second execution region).
 The ZI execution region, and its output section, is placed contiguously with the RW execution region.